cjdbarlow/bedside-notebook/anaesthesia/considerations/thromboprophylaxis.md

 #Thromboprophylaxis

-VTE is a common cause of morbidity and mortality in the surgical population
+VTE is a common cause of morbidity and mortality in the surgical population.

 ##Risk Assessment